-68 things I learnt at Devoxx Belgium 2022
+68 things I learned at Devoxx Belgium 2022

-This year, I attended the Devoxx convention and specifically the two deep dive days.
+This year, I attended the Devoxx convention deep dive days.
 I was my first time attending such an event and hopefully not the last.
-I could grab a lot of information and learn a lot in a very short time span.
+I could grab a lot of information in a very short time span.
 There is something truly different between watching talks or courses at home and being there live (although I’m thankful that we get the opportunity to watch the talks online after the event, as there was a huge list to choose from and I couldn’t attend everything I was interested in).

 1. People often mix up “parallel” and “concurrent”.
 Concurrent tasks use the same processor while parallel ones use multiple processors (CPUs).